MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-an-application-sharing-view-to-your-application.md

         }
 ```

 The default mode of the viewer is [Microsoft.Lync.Model.Conversation.Sharing.ApplicationSharingViewDisplayMode](https://msdn.microsoft.com/library/dn378658\(v=office.15\))**.FitToParent**.
 In this mode, changes in the dimensions of the shared resource are handled by changing the resolution of the viewer without changing the dimensions of the viewer.
-If you are concerned that a user will not be able to read text in a shared resource at high resolution, you should set the display mode of the viewer to [Microsoft.Lync.Model.Conversation.Sharing.ApplicationSharingViewDisplayMode](https://msdn.microsoft.com/library/dn378658\(v=office.15\))**.ActualSize**.
+If you're concerned that a user will not be able to read text in a shared resource at high resolution, you should set the display mode of the viewer to [Microsoft.Lync.Model.Conversation.Sharing.ApplicationSharingViewDisplayMode](https://msdn.microsoft.com/library/dn378658\(v=office.15\))**.ActualSize**.
 In this mode, the original resolution of the shared resource is preserved when its dimensions change.
 The dimension changed is handled by resizing the viewer.

 ### To set the viewer mode